Data-Science-for-Linguists-2021/Class-Lounge/guestbooks/guestbook_abby.md

 - You seem to have a wide variety of podcasts/types which is definitely a strength.
 - Do you plan on inputting the years for This American Life?
 - You say you’re going to scrape from pdfs which is very interesting, I wasn’t aware you could do that!

+Visit (Emma):
+- After reading your progress report, it seems like you know what you want to do next for your analysis portion, so that’s good!
+I think it’ll be really cool to see then end result of your project!
+- Like I said, you seem to have a good analysis idea set up, so this might be too much, but if you had time, I think it’d be pretty cool if you tried to see if a classifier could predict whether a certain podcast is a comedy, or an educational, and maybe what words were heavy indicators!
+-  I don’t listen to podcasts, so I was surprised at how many categories there are!